forkkit/supertokens-node-mysql-ref-jwt/README.md

             signingKey?: {
                 dynamic?: boolean, // default true - if this is true, then the JWT signing key will change automatically ever updateInterval hours. updateInterval?: number, // in hours - default 24 - should be >= 1 && <= 720.
 How often to change the signing key get?: () => Promise<string> // default undefined - If you want to give your own JWT signing key, please give a function here.
+If this is given, then the dynamic boolean will be ignored as key management will be up to you.
+This function will be called everytime we generate or verify any JWT.
             },
             validity?: number // in seconds, default is 3600 seconds. should be >= 10 && <= 86400000 seconds.
 This determines the lifetime of an access token.
         },